 One day at the pool a friend asked me what I was writing?
 She had seen my notebook which I carried with me everywhere, so I told her about some of the stories.
 She thought they were great and asked if I was going to get them published.
 I told her no because I truly didn’t think I would.
 But another seed was planted.

 Now came time for a content evaluation of the manuscript.
-This is where the publishing company makes sure there are no copyright issues, unwanted content like swearing, gore, no witch craft and the romance scenes were not taken to far.
-Different publishing company’s will have different rules.
-These are a few of Westbows that I am thankful for and appreciate.
+This is where the publishing company makes sure there are no copyright issues, unwanted content like swearing, gore, no witchcraft, and the romance scenes were not taken to far.
+Different publishing companies will have different rules.
+These are a few of Westbow’s that I am thankful for and appreciate.

 Although the manuscript was sent off I have had a few questions for my coordinator and he has been very prompt in returning my emails.
 He has also had questions these being mostly about the book cover.
-What pictures, fonts, placement, color of pages to name a few.
-Also finding out how important it is to have release of pictures before hand!
+What pictures, fonts, placement, the color of pages to name a few.
+Also finding out how important it is to have a release of pictures beforehand!
 This can be in writing a scanned document or sent through email.
 Even if a friend takes a picture the publishing company wants them to write and sign a release of the photo being used.
-A useful tid bit to keep in mind for those of you who are first time authors like myself.
+A useful tidbit to keep in mind for those of you who are first-time authors like myself.

-Along with the 1,7oo word editing the book cover is also being designed.
+Along with the 1,700 words, editing the book cover is also being designed.
 I sent a couple of my own pictures in a then was able to pick one from Thinkstock.
 With the package I chose you can have up the 10 pictures.
-This includes scrolling under chapters or paragraphs, cover of book and authors picture and any others you would like in the content of your book.
+This includes scrolling under chapters or paragraphs, the cover of the book, an authors picture, and any others you would like in the content of your book.

 All this being said, I learned quickly in the beginning if I would have tried to plan this whole thing I never would have started.
 It seems so overwhelming when you look at the big picture, but when you just start and act, a plan will form.
 Not the whole plan, but enough to keep you going if you are on the right course.
 Look at how this all came together.
 You can see there is no way I just sat down and came up with the pastor’s sermon, a friend at the pool asking me just the right question, another friend asking me to read a book and two editing helpers who were just as excited as I am.
 Seems to good to be real, but we are talking about a big God and a deep desire for something he intended.
 We are talking about “With him all things are possible.”